Syllabus for NUR-614

 Professional Writing from the Idea to the Publication is a three-credit online course, consisting of six modules.
 Modules include an overview, topics, learning objectives, study materials, and activities.
 Module titles are listed below.

-This course utilizes two assignment tracks to prepare learners for writing for an academic journal and professional practice.
-For the academic journal article, learners work through a writing process of planning, outlining, revising, and considering publication options.
-In the professional practice track, learners share writing samples and discuss issues key to professional practice as they move through the creation of a proposal report.
+This course utilizes two assignment tracks to prepare students for writing for an academic journal and professional practice.
+For the academic journal article, students work through a writing process of planning, outlining, revising, and considering publication options.
+In the professional practice track, students share writing samples and discuss issues key to professional practice as they move through the creation of a proposal report.